 2 Footnote no longer applicable.

 3 Under the Public Sector Management Act 1994 the names of departments can be changed.
 At the time of this compilation the former Department of Mines is called the Department of Mineral and Petroleum Resources.

-4 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
-49 had not come into operation.
-It reads as follows:

-“

-49. Repeal

-The Argentine Ant Act 1968 is repealed.

-”.